AhmetKazzaz/githubrepos/README.md

 # Github Browser Demo

-This demo searches, lists github repositories, and shows detailed info about a repository, and owner of it.
+This demo searches public github repositories, shows basic information about a repository and the owner of it.

 **This is a demo for GeneralMobile's challenge.**

 ### Structure

-**The app has following packages:**
+**The app has the following packages:**

 * `adapters`: RecyclerView adapters
 * `api`: declaration of Retrofit endpoints and configurations.
 * `model`: Response POJOs, and ui related models.
 * `ui`: activities/fragments are declared in small mvp(s) under this package.
 * `ui/custom`: Contains reusable ui components.
+* `mvp`: Base Model View Presenter classes (eliminating redundant code).